 Now, we will test our configuration by access an internal system.
 I have a router on my LAN segment and I can directly access that Router by using private IP.
 You can try to access the firewall using it’s LAN segment.

 In this article, we discuss how you can configure GlobalProtect VPN in the Palo Alto firewall.
 We configured the GlobalProtect VPN from basics to advanced steps.
 You need to define a certificate, GlobalProtect Portal and GlobalProtect Gateway.
-Additionally, you required security policies in order to allow the traffic which is received from the GlobalProtect tunnel interface.
+Additionally, you required security policies to allow the traffic which is received from the GlobalProtect tunnel interface.